ekhiyami/ekhiyami.github.io/_posts/2025-07-22-wa-gen-workshop.md

 ![Well-Architected Framework](/assets/gen-ai-ws.png)

+This is a hands-on workshop that I built with my team to train customers and internal AWS SAs and account teams on how to use the[Well-Architected Review Gen-AI Accelerator](https://ekhiyami.github.io/wa-gen-ai/) that we released a few months ago.

+This is a pattern that I usually follow to scale: build something useful, then build a mechanism for other people to use it effectively.
+In this example, the solution was the IaC Analyzer and the mechanism is this workshop that we built for AWS folks to practice with.
+We've also made it available for our customers who want to train their teams.

+**This section is taken from my [announcement on LinkedIn](https://www.linkedin.com/posts/eb-khiyami_accelerate-well-architected-reviews-using-activity-7353858410670379010-H4Zj?utm_source=share&utm_medium=member_desktop&rcm=ACoAAALV-AEByriO-neqsWiP7QcZkthfNqE6-Oo)**

 Glad to announce the availability of this brand-new hands-on workshop on how to accelerate the **AWS Well-Architected Review process using Generative AI**.
 We also just completed an internal training for 50 **AWS SAs and TAMs** on using it.